rimmesbe/File_Tree/README.md

 -imported bootstrap for collapsable functionality -created some jasmine unit tests
--removed standard 'li' bullet symbols and replaced with '+' where expandable
+-removed standard 'li' bullet symbols and replaced with '+' where expandable -created 'expand all' link that expands all directories